- Support For Businesses

 The financial support schemes listed in this section are not administered by the Council.
 For more information and to apply to these schemes, please follow the applicable link/s to the corresponding support scheme overview.

-The RLS will provide to eligible businesses the following:
+Up until 1st January 2022, the RLS will provide to eligible businesses the following:

 - Term loans or overdrafts of between £25,001 and £10 million per business,

 - Invoice or asset finance of between £1,000 and £10 million per business.

 No personal guarantees will be taken on facilities up to £250,000 and a borrower’s principal private residence cannot be taken as security.

 There are a number of different lending providers for the RLS, which UK businesses can choose to apply for support through.
 The RLS provides those lenders with a guarantee of 80% on eligible loans between £25,000 and £10 million to give them confidence in continuing to provide finance to businesses.
 The scheme will be open to all businesses, including those who have already received support under the existing COVID-19 guaranteed loan schemes.